 Staff support enables churches and individuals to actively partner with intercultural workers as they proclaim the Gospel to least-reached people groups.
 You can develop a stronger connection with the intercultural worker - praying for them, their team, and their ministry.
 While raising support can be a daunting task for intercultural workers, many proclaim their faith is greatly strengthened.

 How is the staff support target set and what does it include?

-The Director of Corporate Services sets the required staff support target for each intercultural worker by calculating the anticipated costs of ministry for a term of service.
+Global Interaction sets the required staff support target for each intercultural worker by calculating the anticipated costs of ministry for a term of service.
 This is based on the country of service, number of family members and a number of other factors.
 Staff support is comprehensive, covering a wide range of living, work and ministry expenses for the intercultural workers and their families.

 It covers a range of ministry costs, including:

 - Program and ministry costs (housing, language learning, permits, work expenses)